widelands/widelands/doc/sphinx/source/tutorial.rst

 so the context will remain intact for the translators.

 Also, please hide all formatting control characters from our translators.
-This includes HTML tags as well as new lines in the code!
+This includes :ref:`richtext tags <richtext.lua>` as well as new lines in the code!
 For an example, have a look at ``data/campaigns/atl01.wmf/scripting/texts.lua``.

 .. vim:ft=rst:spelllang=en:spell